txroberts/Honours-Project/README.md

 ## Contents
 ### 1. Parser
 A Python parser that parses a Minion search tree into the format required to load it into a Neo4j database

 ### 2. Auto_Measure
 A Java program that runs the set of Cypher queries against a directory of databases

 ### 3. Evaluation
-  1. The Essence' models, three instances of BIBD problem (Minion parameter files), and the Minion file for each BIBD problem
+  a.
+The Essence' models, three instances of BIBD problem (Minion parameter files), and the Minion file for each BIBD problem
-  2. The data generated from the evaluation
+  b.
+The data generated from the evaluation

 ### 4. Batch files
 Automation scripts to speed up the parsing and loading process